joostiphone/Z390-Hackintosh-Joost/README.md

 - HDMI (onboard and RX 570)

 # Notes:
-Everything I did went according @CaseySJ his outstanding guides on: https://www.tonymacx86.com/threads/success-gigabyte-designare-z390-thunderbolt-3-i7-9700k-amd-rx-580.267551/

-I'm not responsible for any harm done to your PC :-) Use my experiences and EFI at your own risk.
+- I'm not responsible for any harm done to your PC :-) Use my experiences and EFI at your own risk.

-# Notes:
+- Everything I did went according @CaseySJ his outstanding guides on: https://www.tonymacx86.com/threads/success-gigabyte-designare-z390-thunderbolt-3-i7-9700k-amd-rx-580.267551/
 - I didn’t change/add anything to 'Library/Extensions' folder.
 For kexts, I only used the 'EFI/CLOVER/kexts/Other/' folder.

 # Kexts: